franBec/pollitoDev/content/en/blog/2024-11-26-pollitos-opinion-on-spring-boot-development-10.md

 - The objective of the series is to be a demonstration of how to consume and create an API following [Design by Contract principles](https://en.wikipedia.org/wiki/Design_by_contract).
 - To achieve that, we created a Java Spring Boot Microservice that handles information about users.
   - You can find the code at [this GitHub repo](https://github.com/franBec/user_manager_backend)
-- In this blog we are going to create a frontend application that uses the Java Spring Boot Microservice.
+- In this blog we are going to create a Next.js app that consumes the Java Spring Boot Microservice.
   - You can find the code at [this other GitHub repo](https://github.com/franBec/user_manager_frontend)

 Let's start!